mohammadkaif11/WeatherWebApplication/README.md

-# weather Application in React
+# weather Web Application in React without(UI)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# features
+    searchs weather of city(By using external api)

 ## Available Scripts
 In the project directory, you can run: